dmcg/dmcg.github.io/_posts/2017-01-21-tdd-v-testing-part3.md

 Actual   :1
 ```

-which is telling us that nothing was expected (there is not yey any approved output for this test).
+which is telling us that nothing was expected (there is not yet any approved output for this test).
 A file `FizzBuzzApprovalsTests.test.actual` is created with the actual output, viz

 ```
 1